-After enabling access, you will be able to connect to smtp.postmarkapp.com (for transactional messages) or smtp-broadcasts.postmarkapp.com (for broadcast messages) using the Server's API token as both a user name and password.
-Our SMTP servers are now able to accept your messages and they will be routed to the Postmark mail queue.
+After enabling access, you will be able to connect to smtp.postmarkapp.com (for transactional messages) or smtp-broadcasts.postmarkapp.com (for broadcast messages).

 The REST API is the primary API for the service and the SMTP endpoint is considered a migration route.
 Using SMTP access avoids big changes to your code base, though this comes at the expense of some features only available or easier to use when sending via API:

 There are three ways that you can activate open tracking for your emails: